Case: Flowers Title Companies, LLC v. Bessent

 89 FR 70258 (31 CFR Chapter X, Section III.C.2.b.).

 On April 14, 2025, Flowers Title Companies LLC (doing business as “East Texas Title Companies”) brought this lawsuit in the U.S. District Court for the Eastern District of Texas.
-Represented by Pacific Legal Foundation, the plaintiff sued the U.S. Department of Treasury, Treasury Secretary (Scott Bessent), and Treasury bureau FinCEN.
+Represented by Pacific Legal Foundation, the plaintiff sued the U.S. Department of the Treasury, the Treasury Secretary (Scott Bessent), and the Treasury bureau FinCEN.
 (To see the Clearinghouse’s collection of litigation and investigations involving the second Trump administration, click here.)
 Suing under the Administrative Procedure Act (5 U.S.C. §§ 702, 706), the Declaratory Judgment Act (28 U.S.C §§ 2201 and 2202), and Mandamus (28 U.S.C. § 1361), the plaintiff sought a declaratory judgment holding subsections of the Bank Secrecy Act (BSA) (31 U.S.C. § 5318(a)(2) and (g)) unconstitutional; injunctive relief ordering that FinCEN’s rule be set aside and prohibiting enforcement of the rule; and attorneys’ fees.

 According to the complaint, FinCEN’s rule mandated that title companies report detailed personal and financial information for non-financed residential property transfers.
 The plaintiff argued that the new requirement imposed undue regulatory burdens and forced the company to act as a government surveillance arm, violating constitutional protections.
 The plaintiff claimed that the rule compelled the collection and disclosure of sensitive client information even in routine intrastate transactions under the presumption that such deals may be “suspicious.”
 Additionally, the plaintiff claimed that the rule would cost the company time and money.
 The plaintiff's lawsuit asserted that the federal government lacked the constitutional authority and proper rulemaking foundation to impose such reporting obligations.
 The plaintiff made three primary constitutional claims: (1) the BSA unlawfully delegated legislative power to the executive branch by giving FinCEN unbounded authority to regulate private financial transactions; (2) the rule exceeded Congress’s authority under the Commerce Clause by regulating purely intrastate real estate transactions, and violated the Tenth Amendment; and (3) the rule constituted an unreasonable search under the Fourth Amendment by compelling warrantless disclosures of client information and business records.